 How many Black adults are living with a mental health condition?

 – The National Alliance on Mental Illness reported that 18.6% of Black adults are living with a mental health condition.
 This can be anything from bipolar and schizophrenia to anxiety, depression and more.

 How do I know if I am possibly living with mental health issues?

 – There are six signs to know if you or someone you know may be experiencing mental health.
 Those signs are anxiety, hopelessness, irritability or being easily agitated, isolation from the core group or a previously enjoyed activity, stress, self-medicating with food, alcohol, drugs or other substances.

 What is the Fear of Missing Out (FOMO)?

 – The Fear of Missing Out is having general anxiety, or social anxiety characterized by a continuous need to be connected with activities with friends and other people.
 It’s the idea that other people may be having fulfilling experiences without you.

-– Cincinnati is fortunate to be home to these African-American mental health providers ~ A Sound Mind Counseling, Dr. Rochelle Buckley, Dr. Dwonna Thompson-Lenoir and TREEmendous Care, LLC.
+– Cincinnati is fortunate to be home to these African-American mental health providers ~ Limitless Counseling and Consulting Services, LLC, A Sound Mind Counseling, Dr. Dwonna Thompson-Lenoir and TREEmendous Care, LLC.
 Search to find an African American therapist in your area.